prashu2507/Study-MBBS-abroad/README.md

 	•	Use VS Code Live Server extension to preview

 📊 Integrating Google Analytics & Facebook Pixel

  1. Google Analytics:
 	•	Go to Google Analytics and create an account.
 	•	Copy the tracking code and paste it inside <head> in index.html.

  2. Facebook Pixel:
 	•	Go to Facebook Pixel and generate a Pixel ID.
 	•	Add the provided script in <head> of index.html.

 📞 Contact Us

-📧 Email: support@example.com
+📧 Email: vegiprasanthi697@gmail.com

-📞 Phone: +91 98765 43210
-🔗 LinkedIn: Connect Here
+🔗 LinkedIn: Vegi Prasanthi

 📜 License